Higher-Order Network Interactions through Phase Reduction for Oscillators with Phase-Dependent Amplitude: Discussion

 While the shape of the limit cycle affects the collective dynamics, a first-order phase reduction is insufficient to capture the dynamical effects of the amplitude dependence: The phase reduction needs to be at least of second order in both the coupling strength~$K$ and the parameter~$\delta$ that describes the perturbation from a circular limit cycle.
 We showed that second-order phase reductions were able to accurately predict the stability properties of the synchronized and splay orbit when all terms of up to second order in~$K$ and~$\delta$ were included.
 Importantly, the amplitude dependence breaks the rotational symmetry of phase equations that is typical, for example, of the Kuramoto equations.
 While such symmetry breaking has been analyzed from the perspective of the phase equations~\cite{Brown2003}, in our setup it arises through a perturbation of the underlying nonlinear oscillator.
 This perspective allows to make direct comparisons between the nonlinear system and the phase-reduced dynamics in contrast to phase reductions via normal forms~\cite{Ashwin2016a}, where normal form symmetries---that may be absent in the full equations~\cite{Crawford1991}---can appear in the phase reduction.

 As detailed in Section~\ref{sec:Networks_interpretation}, the second-order phase interaction term for coupled oscillators on a given graph~$\Gamma$ can be interpreted as phase oscillator dynamics on (directed) hypergraphs.
-Specifically, the second-order phase interaction terms correspond to second order corrections to interactions along edges of~$\Gamma$, possible virtual pairwise connections between oscillator pairs that are not joined by an edge in~$\Gamma$, and nonpairwise triplet interactions of different type.
+Specifically, the second-order phase interaction terms correspond to second-order corrections to interactions along edges of~$\Gamma$, possible virtual pairwise connections between oscillator pairs that are not joined by an edge in~$\Gamma$, and nonpairwise triplet interactions of different type.
+This highlights the importance to consider the dynamics on directed hypergraphs---these may appear implicitly (e.g.,~\cite{Bick2017c}) while explicit frameworks with distinct perspectives have been introduced in~\cite{Aguiar2020,Gallo2022,VonderGracht2023b}.
+Indeed, directionality of higher-order interactions has implications for synchrony~\cite{Gallo2022} or the emergence of more complicated dynamical phenomena such as heteroclinic dynamics~\cite{Bick2017c,Bick2023b}.

 In principle, the analysis presented in Section~\ref{sec:meat} can be extended to derive higher-order interactions beyond second order in both the coupling strength~$K$ and the deviation parameter~$\delta$.
 Such higher-order interactions would include non-additive interactions between quadruplets of phases and allow to describe the approximate phase dynamics beyond second order.
 The main obstacle that has to be overcome is the algebraic complexity of these phase reductions.
 Already at second order, the terms for triplet interactions become quite complex that bring symbolic computer algebra software, such as \textsc{Mathematica}, to their limits.